sachinshah1999/Java-Projects/ss01703_project_com1028/README.txt

+This is a shopping application

 - Start the appplication from the LoginScreen.class.
 - There are already products listed on the market
 - Here are some login details:

 Customer login details: